 All nose products:

-- If your child has a stuffy nose, scarring on the inside of the nose, or trouble breathing through the nose.
+- If your child has a stuffy nose, scarring on the inside of the nose, trouble breathing through the nose, or other nose problems.

 - If your child has had any recent nose surgery, injury, ulcers, or sores, talk with the doctor.

 - If your child is using another drug in the nose.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this drug with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.